orchidsoftware/orchid.software/docs/en/docs/builder.md

 ## Data Binding

-To specify the value of an element, you must specify the data in the source.
+To specify the value of an element, you must specify the data source.
-The specified key will automatically replace the data.
+By providing the specified key, the data will automatically replace the corresponding field.

+For example:

 ```php
 use Orchid\Screen\Builder;